Protesters show support for undocumented immigrants in Santa Rosa march

 Monday’s march took demonstrators down Mendocino Avenue, between Santa Rosa Junior College and Old Courthouse Square.
 After a brief rally at the square, demonstrators marched east to the Shea Federal Building on Sonoma Avenue and D Street.

 The protest was organized by Comité VIDA (Volunteer Immigrant Defense Action), MEChA (Movimiento Estudiantil Chicanx de Aztlán), the Peace & Justice Center of Sonoma County, North Bay Jobs with Justice and the Interfaith Council of Sonoma County.

 SRJC students made up the bulk of participants, but they were joined by students from local high schools, including Santa Rosa High School and Roseland University Prep.

-Alexis Diaz Peña, 18, a SRJC student who hopes to study political science and film at San Jose State University, said his parents have been waiting decades, with few options, to legalize their status.
-Diaz, a natural-born U.S. citizen, said he hopes to obtain legal status for his parents once he turns 21.
+Alexis Diaz Peña, 18, an SRJC student who hopes to study political science and film at San Jose State University, said his parents have been waiting decades, with few options, to legalize their status.
+Diaz, a ?natural-born U.S. citizen, said he hopes to obtain legal status for his parents once he turns 21.

 “They decided that once I turn 21, I’ll just file the paperwork for them,” he said.